 - Emojis vs. no emojis

 #3: Promote Value-Adds in All Emails

 Ecommerce is a cluttered and intensively competitive field, especially during the holidays.
-Stand out by highlighting your primary value-adds in each email message, whether automated or promotional.
+Please highlight your primary value-adds in each email message, whether automated or promotional.

-We’re talking features like free shipping thresholds, curbside pickup, extended and hassle-free return policies, live chat or 24/7 customer support, and gift wrapping.
+We’re discussing features like free shipping thresholds, curbside pickup, extended and hassle-free return policies, live chat or 24/7 customer support, and gift wrapping.
 All of these perks help to build consumer confidence.